 When should you go to Marseille?

-Winter can be a quieter time to visit, and while the temperatures are cooler, they remain mild compared to much of Europe.
-It’s also a great time to enjoy Marseille’s cultural centres and museums without the summer crowds.
-However, some attractions, like boat tours to the Calanques, may have limited availability.
+Winter can be a quieter time to visit, and while the temperatures are cooler, it’s still mild compared to a lot of Europe.
+Marseille’s attractions and museums will be a lot quieter, but you might find some attractions, like boat tours to the Calanques, have limited availability.

 What are the best places to go in Marseille?